CodingEffort/game-off-2012/PowerUps.md

 === PROJECT NIXIE ===
 ==== Powerups =====

 #.
-"Shield": Gives additional protection, blocking bullets until it is destroyed.
+"ShieldPowerup": Gives additional protection, blocking damage until it is destroyed.
+#.
+"HealPowerup": Restores a certain amount of health to the player that picks it.